 Many people think that the elderly and senior citizens are less mobile and should not travel, and should rest at home.
-This is so untrue, as the world ages, every society and government are preparing their infrastructure for cater to the elderly as well as the less mobile travellers such as those disabled, on wheelchairs or walking aids.
+This is so untrue, as the world ages, every society and government are preparing their infrastructure for cater to the elderly as well as the less mobile travelers such as those disabled, on wheelchairs or walking aids.
 The elderly should travel MORE, not less, to take advantage of their retirement golden years to see the world.
 This is the best time to travel as you do not have work, less or no family commitments, and wiser and more experienced mindset to see other societies and cultures.
-As with all travellers, be it young or old, we need to take precautions and prepare for all trips, especially for those long haul trips.
-Every traveller must be mindful and bear these tips, especially those for elderly and senior citizens.
+As with all travelers, be it young or old, we need to take precautions and prepare for all trips, especially for those long-haul trips.
+Every traveler must be mindful and bear these tips, especially those for elderly and senior citizens.

 Pre-Trip Planning for Elderly, Disabled and Seniors Citizens